How Arsene Wenger's Arsenal departure showed what Huddersfield Town are all about

 With chairman Dean Hoyle a local boy done good and the charismatic David Wagner at the helm, they continue to be Rock n Roll rebels who are just enjoying the ride.

-For football's sake, lets hope everything that has made Huddersfield Town so unique continues for as long as possible and the perceived notion of conformity doesn't eventually grind them down.
+For football's sake, lets hope everything that has made Huddersfield Town unique continues for as long as possible and the perceived notion of conformity doesn't eventually grind them down.